 Direct flights vs. layovers

 On a direct flight from Sydney to Tokyo, you’re looking at just 9.5 hours of air time—making this one of the most chill routes between the two hemispheres.
-There is one flight from Kingsford Smith in the morning, which gets you into Tokyo in time for dinner, and two flights that depart in the late evening, so you can roll right off the plane and into Shibuya for breakfast.
+There is one flight from Sydney Airport (aka Kingsford Smith) in the morning, which gets you into Tokyo in time for dinner, and two flights that depart in the late evening, so you can roll right off the plane and into Shibuya for breakfast.

 Opting for a flight with connections (domestic or other) can save you some dough, but will also add an extra 3-26 hours to your travel time (it’s usually somewhere in the region of 10-12 extra hours, if you choose flights carefully).
 If you’re going to do indirect, your best (and least exhausting) options are routing via either Beijing or Guangzhou, Singapore, Kuala Lumpur or Ho Chi Minh/Hanoi.
 Going via Bangkok is also a viable option, particularly if you are keen on a brief sojourn to Thailand as part of your trip.

 JAL, Qantas and ANA are your choices when it comes to direct flights from Sydney to Tokyo, with JAL operating the early bird option.
 Unless you are extremely loyal to one of the brands, we recommend perusing the prices on Skyscanner and simply opting for the cheapest of the three at any given time.

 |Sydney => Tokyo Haneda||Qantas||A$933||Jun 12, 2024||Booking options|

 |Sydney => Tokyo Haneda||ANA||A$1,242||Dec 04, 2023||Booking options|